What Are Skin Moles?

 Remove Skin Moles Symptoms Naturally.
 No Pain, No Scars

 Although both moles and skin tags appear on the skin in various parts of the body, they are quite different and usually easily recognized as definitely being either moles or skin tags.

 Moles are usually small (less than a ¼ inch in diameter) with well-defined symmetrical borders and mostly a single shade of color throughout the mole ranging from pink to dark brown.
 Everyone has at least one mole on their body but most have much more and some have two or three types of moles.
 Some people are born with moles while other moles appear over time.
 Sun exposure is thought to play a role in the development of moles.
 All moles should be self-examined regularly for signs of change and any suspicious moles should be checked by your dermatologist or doctor.

-Both moles and skin tags can have be treated and if you feel they are unsightly or they get in the way when shaving or rub on your clothing or catch in your jewellery, it is often best to have them removed.
+Both moles and skin tags can have to be treated and if you feel they are unsightly or they get in the way when shaving or rub on your clothing or catch in your jewelry, it is often best to have them removed.